 Karan’s litigation practice focuses on representing clients in actions filed in U.S. district courts across the country and at the International Trade Commission (ITC).
 In one notable matter, Karan was involved in a closely watched ITC patent infringement case—part of a massive, high-stakes global litigation—for client Carl Zeiss AG (ZEISS) and its customer ASML Netherlands BV against Nikon.
-Karan was the key associate on that case, responsible for two patents that ultimately resulted in a determination of infringement that excluded several Nikon digital cameras from the U.S.
+Karan was the key attorney on that case, responsible for two patents that ultimately resulted in a determination of infringement that excluded several Nikon digital cameras from the U.S.

 - Digital image and video processing technology